 Visiting the Pinnacle Speedway in Lights will give you the opportunity to drive through more than 2 million magical Christmas Lights.

-Held at the Bristol Motor Speedway in Bristol Tennessee and Virginia, the light show kicks off its 25th season starting from November 12 until January 1.
+Held at the Bristol Motor Speedway in Bristol Tennessee and Virginia, the light show kicks off November 17, 2023 until January 6, 2024.

 Drivers will go through “The World’s Fastest Half-Mile” as part of their festive drive, which will be an experience to remember and cherish with your loved ones.